korenmiklos/talks/2022-08-23-ceu/README.md

 # Challenges of private data
 ## Challenges of private data
 1. Statistics
-2. Economics
+2. Accountability
-3. Politics
-4. Law and ethics

 # Statistics

+## Data Science
+``procedures for analyzing data, techniques for interpreting the results of such procedures, ways of planning the gathering of data to make its analysis easier, more precise or more accurate, and all the machinery and results of (mathematical) statistics which apply to analyzing data."
+(Tukey, \uncover<2>{1962})

+## Why statistics matters
+Statistics provides rules for generalizing from (limited) data.

 ## A short history of (frequentist) statistics (Salsburg 2002)
 ![](exhibit/lady-tasting-tea.jpg)

 ## The evolution of statistics (Efron and Hastie)
 ![](exhibit/efron-hastie.jpg)

-## Why statistics matters
-Statistics provides rules for generalizing from (limited) data.

 ## Stories vs statistics
 Suppose you want to predict the outcome of U.S. presidential elections in Pennsylvania.
 What are the benefits of a statistical prediction relative to talking to friends and watching TV pundits?